Clutter limits me

 Married with Luggage have a small house in Spain.
 They had house sat in the village and fell in love with the life offered there.
 They still head off on travels and house and campervan sitting assignments, but their home is now in Spain.
 Their lifestyle is simpler and they earn their money on their terms and not in a cubicle for a big corporation.
 A simple life is also a cheaper life.

-World Travel Family who rented out their big house in Australia and sold all their stuff, have now after a couple of years of travelling have bought a house in Romania.
+World Travel Family who rented out their big house in Australia and sold all their stuff, have now after a couple of years of travelling have spent a fair bit of time in Romania.
 Again, a much simpler life, and on their own terms.
 And will still be travelling.
 Nepal is back on their list.
 They were due to fly there the day after the devastating earthquake, so plans had to change, which is how they ended up in Romania and falling in love with the country.

 Kim and Brian who write the So Many Places blog have become parents.
 Here, before the pregnancy was announced Kim writes of her need to settle again.
 And if you read more about them you will see that the adjustment has not been easy.
 It will be interesting to see how they find their authentic life.